asraparadise/asraparadise.github.io/_posts/2021-12-14-december-update.md

 ---
 layout: post
-author: Written by Disguised
+author: Disguised
-date: On December 14, 2021
+date: December 14, 2021
 recent: true
 description: A rewrite of the bot, going public and an inventory system - What more could you want from your favourite bot Asra?
 ---